momentohq/momento-go-redis-client/CONTRIBUTING.md

 ## Requirements :coffee:

 - Go 1.18 or above is required https://go.dev/doc/install
-- A Momento auth token is required, you can generate one using the [Momento Console](https://console.gomomento.com)
+- A Momento API key is required, you can generate one using the [Momento Console](https://console.gomomento.com)

 <br/>